Here I share the most useful reading tips I’ve tried and tested over the years, including:

 # An hour a day is 50 books a year

-When a challenging goal appears achievable, you’re more likely to take the first steps.
+When a goal seems dauntingly impossible, you’re unlikely to pursue it.
+But when a challenging goal seems achievable, you’re more likely to take the first baby steps.

-So let me point out how attainable 50 a year really is.
+For instance, “50 books a year” seems pretty difficult.
+But let me point out how attainable it really is.

-- Make 30 minutes a day.
+- Can you make 30 minutes a day?
 That’s half a Netflix episode.

-- On a topic you’re absolutely fascinated about, you could read 10 pages in 30 minutes right?
+- If it’s about a topic you’re fascinated about, could read 10 pages in 30 minutes?

 - So 30 minutes a day is 13 books a year.